fabferri/az-pattern2/iot-hub-through-er-ms-peering/README.md

 * traffic between the two public IP addresses X.198.12.64 (public advertised network from CE routes to Microsoft network) and  40.127.13.17 (public endpoint of Azure IoT hub).
 * destination TCP port on IoT hub is 8883
 * the transport layer uses TLS 1.2
-* application data protocl is mqtt
+* application data protocol is mqtt

 ## <a name="EnableIPForwarding"></a>5.
 Reading the telemetry data from your Azure IoT Hub
-The dotnet core project, to read the event in IoT Hub, is in the folder **iot-reader-telemetry**.
+The folder **iot-reader-telemetry** contains rhe dotnet core project to read the event in IoT Hub.

 Open the file .csproj in Visual Studio.

 To read the telmetry application data in IoT hub are required: